 Upper end of the weight spectrum

-In an age of hair dryer one-upmanship and unnecessary novelty features, the GHD Helios is one of our beauty editor’s best hair dryer because it sticks to the formula GHD knows best: creating sexy yet eminently useful tools that fit seamlessly into your beauty routine.
+The ghd Helios is one of our beauty editor’s best hair dryer picks because it sticks to the formula ghd knows best: creating sexy yet eminently useful tools that fit seamlessly into your beauty routine.
 This is a hair dryer that enhances your day without making a song and dance about it.

 Warranty: 2 years

 A true all-rounder, the ghd Helios not only looks the part—but it acts the part, too.
 Packing in plenty of power, this hot tool significantly cuts down drying time for a healthier blow-dry at home.
 “The powerful airflow means that you don’t need to rely on heat to dry your hair,” says Zoe Irwin, legendary hair stylist and ghd ambassador, “the power itself is enough.”

 Along with powerful airflow, the top-rated tool boasts ionic technology to help tackle frizzy hair as well as a good cool setting to lock in your look (more on this later).
 So, if you’re on the market for a new hair dryer, scroll on down to find out why the ghd Helios is, in our opinion, a brilliant choice.

 Make further savings on your next purchase with the latest ghd discount codes.

 ghd Helios design

 When it comes to design, the ghd Helios is in a league of its own.
 The aesthetically pleasing hair dryer combines a smooth matte finish (that has a lovely soft feel) with glossy branded accents for a luxurious look.
 Available in five sophisticated shades, choose between black, ink blue, white, orchid pink or, our favorite, plum.